viniciusCornieri/bootcamp-rocketseat/module02/README.md

 Create `src/app/models/User.js`, at the super.init() we pass the columns defined at the migration as parameters, but we can skip the primaryKey and the created_at/updated_at that is auto-filled.
 Only the columns that interact with the user.

+## 12 Creating Loader for our model

+The file responsible to load our model and connect with our database will be our `src/database/index.js`.